 Author Paul Loeb (Soul of a Citizen: Living with Conviction in Challenging Times and The Impossible Will Take a While) gave out assignments and selected readings from Soul of a Citizen that faculty and staff can use to integrate this presentation into their curricula.

 GET OUT AND VOTE!
-The Public Policy Institute, Center for Service Learning, and WCU organized non-stop shuttles to and from the local polling place (Cullowhee Recreation Center).
+The Public Policy Institute, Center for Community Engagement and Service Learning, and WCU organized non-stop shuttles to and from the local polling place (Cullowhee Recreation Center).